An extensive review of MoneyGram’s financials and strategy as it agrees to an acquisition by Madison Dearborn Partners.

 For consumers, MoneyGram also offers additional services in some markets, including bill payments, money orders and cheque processing.
 The company also provides services to businesses, including its global network of agents, which include baking and biller solutions.

 Over the past few years, MoneyGram has increasingly been pushing payouts to debit card and mobile wallets as well as bank accounts to strengthen its digital offering.
 As an example out of Germany, over the last six months the focus has been on debit cards and mobile wallet capabilities.
-MoneyGram is not alone in this strategy, many of players in the sector are following the same path.
+MoneyGram is not alone in this strategy, many of the players in the sector are following the same path.

 Shift to Digital